vvitchforest/Web_3D_Examples/README.md

 ### Creating with LiDAR and Photogrammetry

-LiDAR scanning or photogrammetry are techniques for creating 3D models of real world objects.
-They do not require modelling or texturing using a 3D software, but the resulting models can be imported to Blender for cleaning the geometry or further processing.
+LiDAR scanning and photogrammetry are techniques for creating 3D models of real world objects.
+They do not require modelling or texturing using a 3D software.

 LiDAR scanning requires a mobile device with a LiDAR sensor, whereas photogrammetry can be created with any camera, since it is based on capturing overlapping images from different angles to create a 3D geometry.